HackYourFuture/Project/documentation/guide-newproject.md

 });
 ```

-Code above will create 3 routes which can be triggered.
-Any other route will generate 404 error.
+The code above will create 3 routes which can be triggered by the user that visits them from the browser.
+Any other route will generate 404 error (this is automatic behavior by Express).

 ```
 GET /api